 Ingredients of Marlboro cigarettes | Screenshot from the website of Philip Morris USA

-It should be noted that R.J.
-Reynolds, a competitor tobacco company, which manufactures, among other things, Winston, Camel, Pall-Mall and Lucky Strike, whose cigarettes contain exactly the same components.
+And R.J.
+Reynolds’ cigarettes, a competitor tobacco company, which manufactures, among other brands, Winston, Camel, Pall-Mall and Lucky Strike, contain the exact same components.
 This is the list of ingredients in Camel Blue cigarettes:

 Ingredients in Camel Blue cigarettes | Screenshot from the website of the tobacco company R.J.
 Reynolds

-The tobacco companies argue that the components are designed to enhance the taste of the cigarette, but if you go through the list of ingredients you can see that many of the components that are added act on the human body or the nicotine itself to strengthen its effect, as explained in detail below.
-Is it a coincidence?
+The tobacco companies argue that the components are designed to enhance the taste of the cigarette, reviewing the list of ingredients shows that many of the components that are added act on the human body or on the nicotine itself to strengthen its effect, as explained in detail below.
+Is this a coincidence?
 Judge for yourself:

-Sugar mixture – it is claimed they are added to change the taste in order to mask the bitterness of nicotine.
-However, when sugars are heated and burnt they emit a substance called acetaldehyde; cigarette smoke is rich in acetaldehyde.
-Studies show that when acetaldehyde is absorbed with nicotine it reaches the brain, and has a more powerful effect (synergy) - meaning one of the substances increases the activity of other, so when the two are combined, the effect is more powerful than just the sum of their effects alone:
+Sugar mixture – Beyond their stated effect on the taste, helping to mask nicotine’s bitterness, heated and burnt sugars emit a substance called acetaldehyde and cigarette smoke is indeed rich in acetaldehyde.
+Studies show that when acetaldehyde is absorbed with nicotine it reaches the brain, and has a more powerful (synergistic) effect – i.e., one substance increases the activity of other, so when combined, these substances’ effect is more powerful than just the sum of their effects alone:

-Controlled studies conducted on rats (using an established animal model for addiction to tobacco) showed a mixture of nicotine with a small amount of acetaldehyde caused a much stronger addiction than nicotine alone; the rats consumed more nicotine compared to when they were give just ‘pure’ nicotine.
-In addition, the effect is in fact strongest in young animals.
-The most likely mechanism of action is based on inhibition of the enzyme called monoamine-oxidase (MAO), which is active in brain nerve cells and is responsible for breaking down neurotransmitters.
+Controlled studies in rats (using an established animal model for tobacco addiction) showed a mixture of nicotine with a small amount of acetaldehyde causes a much stronger addiction than nicotine by itself; the rats consumed more nicotine compared to when they were given just ‘pure’ nicotine.
+Furthermore, the effect is actually strongest in young animals.
+The most plausible mechanism of action at work here is based on inhibition of the enzyme called monoamine-oxidase (MAO), active in brain nerve cells, where it is responsible for breaking down neurotransmitters.
 The result is a prolonged activity of pleasurable substances that are released in the brain under the influence of nicotine, such as dopamine and serotonin.

-The importance of licorice and the extent of its use in modern cigarettes is proven by the fact that it occupies between 1 and 4 percent of the weight of the cigarette, and that 90 percent of the world's licorice is used for the cigarette industry.
+The importance of licorice and the extent of its use in modern cigarettes is demonstrated by the fact that it accounts for 1-4% of a cigarette’s weight; and 90% of the world's licorice is used by the cigarette industry.

 Ammonium hydroxide is simply a solution of ammonia gas in water.
-What helps release ammonia into the smoke mixture?
-Well since ammonia is chemically a base, it helps release other bases into their pure state.
+Why release ammonia into the smoke mixture?
+Since ammonia is chemically a base, it helps release other bases into their pure state.

-An explanation is needed here: nicotine, like other natural substances (e.g. cocaine) is a base.
+An explanation is needed here: Nicotine, like other natural substances (e.g., cocaine) is a base.
 Bases tend to react with acids to form salts.
-Indeed, in dry tobacco, the nicotine composition includes acid as “nicotinic acid”.
-When nicotine is in the salt form it is more difficult for absorption into the body.
-The ammonia releases it by replacing it in the salt compound, and therefore allowing it to be absorbed and act more strongly and more quickly.
+Indeed, in dry tobacco the nicotine composition includes acid as “nicotinic acid”.
+When nicotine is in its salt form, its absorption into the body is more difficult.
+The ammonia replaces nicotine in the salt compound, thereby releasing it and thus allowing it to be absorbed and act more strongly and quickly.

-So when the drug is working faster on the brain, dependence is developing stronger.
-This is exactly the difference between crack and cocaine - the drug is the same drug, but the first contains baking soda (a base) that causes it to be much stronger.
-By the same token you could say that adding ammonia to tobacco changes the nicotine to “crack” nicotine whose power is much stronger than normal nicotine.
+The faster a drug affects the brain, the stronger the dependence developed on it.
+This is exactly the difference between crack and cocaine – the drug is one and the same, but the former contains baking soda (a base) that causes it to be much more powerful.
+By the same token, adding ammonia to tobacco changes the nicotine to “crack” nicotine, whose power is much greater than normal nicotine.

 Source: Brand differences of freebase nicotine delivery in cigarette smoke: the view of the tobacco industry documents.

-Cocoa and cocoa products - even this seemingly innocent material, apparently designed to improve the taste, also has a pharmacological chemical that affects the lungs: Theobromine.
+Cocoa and cocoa products – Even this seemingly innocent material, apparently designed to improve taste, has a pharmacological chemical that affects the lungs: Theobromine.

 Source: Theobromine inhibits sensory nerve activation and cough.

-Natural and artificial flavors - the tobacco companies do not publish individual components where their concentration in a cigarette is less than 0.1 percent, but instead collectively mark all other ingredients they add under this name.
-This includes a long list of chemicals, and as we have seen it is likely that the activity of some are not so innocent and do not only cause a change in taste or smell, but also have a pharmacological activity on the body: a book recently published in the United States, based on hundreds of documents from US tobacco companies that were forcibly published, found that in addition to all of the above, they add a substance called levulinic acid that increases the binding of nicotine to receptors in the brain.
+Natural and artificial flavors – Tobacco companies do not publish individual components whose concentration in a cigarette is less than 0.1%, but instead, collectively mark all other ingredients they add under this name.
+This includes a long list of chemicals, and, as we have seen, it is likely that the activity of some are not so innocent and do not only affect taste or smell, but also have a pharmacological activity on the body: A book recently published in the United States, based on hundreds of documents from US tobacco companies that were forcibly published, found that in addition to all of the above, they add a substance called levulinic acid, which increases the binding of nicotine to receptors in the brain.

 Thus, tobacco cigarettes contain a mixture of many substances, in addition to tobacco, that operate on many aspects to strengthen the biological addictive effects of cigarettes.
-They enhance the activity of nicotine, increase its concentration, shorten the time it takes for it to become available, expand the airways and inhibit the cough reflex.
-These ingredients were added to the mix after a long process of years of research and scientific development initiated by the cigarette companies.
+They enhance the activity of nicotine, increase its concentration, shorten the time it takes for it to become available, expand airways, and inhibit the cough reflex.
+These ingredients were added to the mix after a long process and years of research and scientific development initiated by the cigarette companies.

 Beagles used in research for developing a new type of cigarette.
 The photograph shocked the nation when it was first published in 1975 | Photograph by Mary Beith, Bournemouth Times

-In other words, cigarettes are an adapted product (in the negative sense of the word), while exploiting research tools and scientific knowledge to be stronger and more addictive than in its natural state.
-New studies show that 10-25 percent of people will develop symptoms of cigarette addiction after smoking even just one cigarette.
+In other words, cigarettes are an adapted (in the negative sense of the word) product that has been developed to be stronger and more addictive than in its natural state through exploiting research tools and scientific knowledge.
+New studies show that 10-25% of smokers will develop symptoms of cigarette addiction after smoking even just one cigarette.

-Given the many health dangers of smoking and the high chances of developing addiction, which the tobacco companies have apparently acted to further increase with the means mentioned above.
-Bottom line is, it is highly recommended to not try smoking - even once.
+Given the numerous health dangers of smoking and the high chances of developing an addiction, which the tobacco companies have apparently acted to enhance through the means mentioned above, it is highly recommended to not try smoking - even once.